 Reviews and Ratings

 How is United American Insurance rated for a Medicare Supplement plan?

 United American has an A.M.
-Best Rating of an A+ and a Standard & Poor’s Rating also of an A+.
+Best Rating of A+ and a Standard & Poor’s Rating also of A+.

 Where is United American Medicare Supplement accepted?

-They offer plans in all states with the exception of Massachusetts, Wisconsin, and Minnesota.
+They offer plans in all states except for Massachusetts, Wisconsin, and Minnesota.

 How much is a United American supplemental Medicare health plan?

 This depends on which letter plan you enroll in.
-The average premium can range anywhere from $50-$300 per month.
+The average premium can range from $50 to $300 per month.

 How to Enroll in a United American Medicare Plan